 Courses: Candidates in the graduate certificate must take nine credits of core theory courses and six credits of practicum.
 Core courses that have been credited to another degree must be replaced by other courses acceptable under that degree program.

 Performance: Students who have completed the nine core credits will be assessed before admission to ENCS 6044, Practicum in Innovation Process.
-To be permitted to continue, students must attain a cumulative GPA of 3.0 in each of the core courses.

 Graduation: To be eligible to graduate, students must have obtained a cumulative GPA of at least 3.0.

 Theory Core Courses: ENCS 6041, ENCS 6042, ENCS 6043

 Practicum: ENCS 6044